TNunige/ARP/README.md

 # Assignment description
 The project is an interactive simulator for a drone with two degrees of freedom.
+The drone is operated by keys of the keyboard: 8 directions, plus keys for stopping, resetting, and quitting.
+The drone dynamics is a 2 degrees of freedom dot with mass (inertia) and viscous resistance.
+Any key pressed increases (decreases if reversed) in steps a force pushing the drone in the appropriate direction.
+The sides of the operation window are obstacles as well.
+They simulate the geo-fences used in drone operations.

 # Assignment 1
+For the 1st assignment Blackboard, Window, Keyboard, Drone, Watchdog (processes B,W,K,D) are created.
+The blackboard is using Posix Shared Memory.
+The Window and Keyboard are implemented using ncurses.
 This assignment represents the first part of the project for Advanced and Robot Programming course on UniGe in the winter semester 2023/2024.

-The work has been performed by a team of two: Iris Laanearu and Tomoha Neki
+The work has been performed by a team of two: Iris Laanearu(s6350192) and Tomoha Neki(s6344955).

 ## Installation & Usage
 For the project's configuration, we have used `Makefile`.